A Generic Numbering System based on Catalan Families of Combinatorial Objects: Conclusion

 \section{Conclusion}

-We have provided in the form of a literate Haskell program a specification of a tree-based numbering system where members of the Catalan family of combinatorial objects are built by recursively applying run-length encoding on the usual binary representation, until the empty leaves corresponding to {\tt 0} are reached.

-We have shown that arithmetic {\em computations} like addition, subtraction, multiplication, bitsize and exponent of 2, that favor giant numbers with {\em low representation complexity}, are performed in constant time, or time proportional to their representation complexity.

-We have also studied the best and worst case representation complexity of our operations and shown that, as representation complexity is bounded by bitsize, computations and data representations are within constant factors of conventional arithmetic even in the worst case.
+We have described through a type class mechanism an arithmetic system working on members of the Catalan family of combinatorial objects, that takes advantage of compact representations of some giant numbers and can perform interesting computations intractable with their bitstring-based counterparts.

+This ability comes from the fact that tree representation, in contrast to the traditional binary representation, supports constant average time and space application of exponentials.

 The resulting numbering system is {\em canonical} - each natural number is represented as a unique object.
 Besides unique decoding, canonical representations allow testing for {\em syntactic equality}.
 It is also {\em generic} -- no commitment is made to a particular member of the Catalan family -- our type class provides all the arithmetic operations to several instances, including typical members of the Catalan family together with the usual natural numbers.

-The conditions for lower time and space complexity for algorithms working on numbers consisting of large contiguous blocks of {\tt 0}s and {\tt 1}s are likely to apply to several practical data representations ranging from quad-trees to audio/video encoding formats.